ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/tuberculosis/tuberculosis.rst

 	- Prev.LTBI: prevalence of latent TB infection Transition
 	- Lambda: force of infection for Mycobacterium tuberculosis
-	- P: probability of immediate progression to Active TB, for individuals in Susceptible who are infected with M tuberculosis
-	- Incidence Active TB: drives transition between Susceptible and Active TB
 	- Conversion: transition probability from LTBI to Active TB
 	- Remisson LTBI: measuring the "flow" of LTBI to Recovered
 	- Remisson Active Tb: measuring the "flow" of Active TB to Recovered
+	- Excess Mortality: Excess mortality of Active TB used to calculate TB related deaths

 Common data sources
 -------------------